MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1300-specify-messageboxoptions.md

 ## Rule description

-To display a message box correctly for cultures that use a right-to-left reading order, the [MessageBoxOptions.RightAlign](<xref:System.Windows.Forms.MessageBoxOptions.RightAlign>) and [MessageBoxOptions.RtlReading](<xref:System.Windows.Forms.MessageBoxOptions.RtlReading>) members of the <xref:System.Windows.Forms.MessageBoxOptions> enumeration must be passed to the <xref:System.Windows.Forms.MessageBox.Show%2A> method.
+To display a message box correctly for cultures that use a right-to-left reading order, pass the [MessageBoxOptions.RightAlign](<xref:System.Windows.Forms.MessageBoxOptions.RightAlign>) and [MessageBoxOptions.RtlReading](<xref:System.Windows.Forms.MessageBoxOptions.RtlReading>) fields to the <xref:System.Windows.Forms.MessageBox.Show%2A> method.
 Examine the <xref:System.Windows.Forms.Control.RightToLeft%2A?displayProperty=fullName> property of the containing control to determine whether to use a right-to-left reading order.

 ## How to fix violations